saidurraahmaan/sheet-writter/README.md

 - `suggestions`: Custom suggestions for each row (object with row number as key)
 - `allowAddMultipleSuggestions`: Enable/disable adding multiple values per row (default: `true`)
 - `showLastInsertedValue`: Enable/disable showing last inserted value prompt (default: `false`)
+- `autoFillValue`: Pre-fill value for each row (optional, skipped if last value is used)
 - `lastInsertedValues`: Auto-saved last inserted values (managed automatically)

+**Priority order for pre-filling values:**
+1. If `showLastInsertedValue` is `true` and user selects "Yes" → use last inserted value
+2. If user doesn't use last value and `autoFillValue` is set → use auto-fill value
+3. Otherwise → start with empty value or suggestion selection

 ## Project Structure